ArthurSonzogni/chromiumos-platform2/diagnostics/docs/diag-routines-for-oems.md

 ### Network Bandwidth

-Checks the network bandwidth and report the speed info.
+Checks the network bandwidth and reports the speed info.

 The network bandwidth routine has no parameters.